Healthcare Realty Trust Incorporated (HR) Shares Up Despite Recent Market Volatility

 Conclusion

-To wrap up, the performance of Healthcare Realty Trust Incorporated (HR) has been bad in recent times.
-The stock has received a mixed of “buy” and “hold” ratings from analysts.
+In a nutshell, Healthcare Realty Trust Incorporated (HR) has experienced a bad performance in recent times.
+The stock has received mixed “buy” and “hold” ratings from analysts.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.